Bob0123456/FuzzyClassificator/README.md

     --no-fuzzy
         Add key if You doesn't want show fuzzy results, only real.
 Not set by default.

+    --show-expected
+        Show expected results in Classify mode.
+        WARNING!
+Use only if your dat-file contains columns with expected results!

     --reload
         Add key if You want reload network from file before usage.
 Not set by default.

     -u [epochs], --update=[epochs]
         Update error status after this epochs time, 5 by default.
         This parameter affected training speed.

 <a name="Chapter_2_2_2"></a>***Work modes***